Crsarmv7l/DaikonTools-for-Yardstick-One/README.md

 Usage:

-Download the python script, change the location in def main() where your .ys1 files will be located home = os.path.expanduser( '~/Saved_TX/' ).
+Download the python script, change the location in def main() where your .ys1 files will be located eg: home = os.path.expanduser( '~/Saved_TX/' ).
 Create a .ys1 file and run the script.
 Root access is not needed (and is detrimental) provided you don't need root access to access your Yardstick One.

 # License: